Vuk Foundation House: History

 The last renovation of the building for the Ministry – the new wing towards the Kraljica Natalija Street – was carried out in 1924, designed by architect Žarko Tatić.

 The building was home to the Ministry of Education from 1879 until 1952.
 It has housed the Church Department of the Ministry of Education of the Principality of Serbia since 1880.
 In 1914, the building also housed the Foundation Department of the Ministry of Education of the Kingdom of Serbia.
 The Artistic Department of the Kingdom of SHS and the Kingdom of Yugoslavia also moved into the building in 1919.
 Despite the expansion, certain departments of the Ministry of Education remained outside the main building.
 During the period of occupation in the First World War, the building was used as the headquarters of the Main Commissariat of Austro-Hungarian Army, and as the Main Postal Administration.
 After the capitulation of the Kingdom of Yugoslavia in 1941, the Ministry of Education was closed for a short time, but the Department for German Language Teaching was founded and it remained in the building until October 1944.
 The Church Department was separated from the Ministry in 1944 to form the Ministry of Religion.
 In November 1944, the Committee for the Education of the NR of Serbia was founded, and it grew into the Ministry of Education between April 1945–1946.
 It remained in the building until 1952, when the Federal Institute for the Patterns, and the Federal Institute for Work Productivity, moved into space vacated by the scaled-back newspaper Mladost and the ULUS, among others.

-In 1988, two years after the first revitalization of the facade, the building was assigned to the Vuk's Foundation for permanent use and management.
+In 1988, two years after the first revitalization of the facade, the building was assigned to the Vuk Foundation for permanent use and management.
 The general reconstruction of the building was done in 1997/98.
 This included work on the ceiling of the hall, stairs and railings which were successfully reconstructed, and a modern chandelier was added to light the main hall.
 In 2006 the front facade facing the street was repaired.
 The Cultural Heritage Protection Institute of the City of Belgrade published a monograph in 1996, written by art historian Milojko Gordić, about the building using its monumental name as the title – The Ministry of Education Building.